15 Signs of Abandonment Issues and How to Deal With Them

 A woman who was abused and left by her husband could develop abandonment issues.
 She would then form a barrier to shield herself from getting too close or even loving another person again.
 She’s afraid that the same thing will happen and someone will break her heart and trust again.

-Effects of abandonment issues on relationships
+What are the effects of abandonment issues on relationships?

 Attachment style is the way a person relates to another person.